 On paper, the Sony PS-HX500’s big selling point is that you can use it to rip your records – in hi-res, no less.
 That’s useful, sure, but the best reasons to buy it are that it’s exceedingly simple to set-up, has a built-in phono stage and that, for a feature king, it sounds great.

-This is a deck that makes the most of your cherished vinyl by playing and even recording it (just plug in your Mac or PC and download Sony’s bespoke software) with all of its detail, clarity and texture intact.
+This Sony turntable makes the most of your cherished vinyl by playing and even recording it (just plug in your Mac or PC and download Sony’s bespoke software) with all of its detail, clarity and texture intact.

 But it doesn’t require a degree in audio engineering to set-up and you don’t need to buy a phono stage on top.
 It’s the perfect choice for the first-timer determined to take vinyl seriously.

-The perfect bridge between analogue nostalgia and next-gen tech
+The best turntable for analogue nostalgia and next-gen tech